 Co-Investigator: Dr. Ian Shih

 Aim 2.
-Provide facilities and resources for standardized assessments of changes in protein and gene expression, and circuit function in specific rodent brain regions.
-The UNC ARC Research Components propose rigorous assessments of alcohol-induced changes in protein and gene expression in specific rodent brain regions and neural circuits.
-To facilitate this shared goal, the SRC will provide: 1) facilities and resources for standard and fluorescence immunohistochemistry, Western/immunoblots, and quantitative RT-PCR; 2) access to modern light, wide-field, and laser scanning confocal microscopes; 3) access to electrophysiology and optogenetic equipment and resources; and 4) equipment maintenance.
+Provide facilities and resources for evaluation of changes in gene and protein expression, and circuit function in specific rodent brain regions.
+ARC Research Components propose rigorous assessments of alcohol-induced changes in synaptic activity, and protein and gene expression in specific rodent brain regions and neural circuits.
+To facilitate this shared goal, the SRC will provide: 1) facilities and resources for standard and fluorescence immunohistochemistry, Western/immunoblots, and RT-PCR; 2) access to modern light, wide-field, and laser scanning confocal microscopes; 3) access to electrophysiology and optogenetic equipment and resources; and 4) equipment maintenance.
 The Core also provides full access to state-of-the-art software and equipment for quantitative analysis and presentation of digital images.
 Findings will be archived on a centralized server for data sharing and integration.

 Overall, the centralized services and specialized equipment provided by the SRC will:

 - Provide significant ongoing support for the vibrant alcohol research environment at UNC Chapel Hill.

 - Afford ARC investigators the opportunity to employ innovative, cutting-edge technologies that are novel to their specific research programs in a quality-controlled, expert-supported environment.
 This critical aspect of the Core broadens both the individual and integrated scope of the ARCâ€™s research efforts.

 - Play a critical role in successful completion of the research projects in an efficient and effective manner.

 - Generate significant cost savings to the ARC by reducing redundancies in equipment, supplies, and personnel.